-- If you are interested in any eligible graduate degree in Arts & Sciences, the Division of Biology & Biomedical Sciences, the Program in Audiology & Communication Sciences, the Program in Occupational Therapy, or the Sam Fox School of Design & Visual Arts, then fill out the online application for admission first.
+- If you are interested in any eligible graduate degree in Arts & Sciences, the Division of Biology & Biomedical Sciences, the Program in Audiology & Communication Sciences, the Program in Occupational Therapy, or the Sam Fox School of Architecture, then fill out the online application for admission first.
 Please be certain that you apply by your department’s application due date.
 You will be prompted to apply for the Olin Fellowship when you submit your application for admission.

 - If you have applied for admission to any other eligible graduate degree program at Washington University, please fill out the online application for the Olin Fellowship.

 - Applications must be submitted through the online process.
 No paper applications will be accepted.

-- All documents that are requested for upload must be in PDF format and must be free of social security numbers and birth dates.
+- All documents that are requested for upload must be in PDF format and should be free of social security numbers and birth dates.
 For transcripts from previous schools that you have attended, request an electronic copy that omits social security numbers and birth dates.
 You may also use white-out or a black marker to hide these identifiers before uploading transcripts.

 - The closing date for receiving completed Olin Fellowship applications is January 25, 2015.
 Please complete your application for admission to your program of study by the same date.